-“Some release VOCs into the air, which are sensed, for example, by wasps," Dr. Ballhorn said.
+"Some release VOCs into the air, which is sensed, for example, by wasps," Dr. Ballhorn said.
 "The wasps are attracted to the damaged plant where they lay their eggs in the insect herbivores.
-The larva develops within the insect killing it.
-It’s an indirect defense.
+The larva develops within the insect, killing it.
+It's an indirect defense.
 Some populations secrete extra-floral nectar that attracts ants.
-The ants patrol the plant’s surface deterring insect herbivores.”
+The ants patrol the plant's surface deterring insect herbivores."

-Dr. Ballhorn’s research focuses, in part, on the relation of and interactions between these two types of defenses.
-His work has considered what the cost, to the plant, may be for having multiple defense types (see “Trade-offs between direct and indirect defenses of lima bean (Phaselous lunatus).”)
-Further research includes studies of how rhizobia, a mutualistic soil bacteria that fixes nitrogen and lives inside the roots of legumes, provide lima beans with the nitrogen they need to grow and produce chemicals that ward off insect herbivores like the Mexican bean beetle (see “Dual benefit from a belowground symbiosis: nitrogen fixing rhizobia promote growth and defense against a specialist herbivore in a cyanogenic plant.”)
+In part, Dr. Ballhorn's research focuses on the relation of and interactions between these two types of defenses.
+His work has considered what the cost, to the plant, maybe for having multiple defense types (see "Trade-offs between direct and indirect defenses of lima bean (Phaseolus lunatus).")
+Further research includes studies of how rhizobia, a mutualistic soil bacteria that fix nitrogen and lives inside the roots of legumes, provide lima beans with the nitrogen they need to grow and produce chemicals that ward off insect herbivores like the Mexican bean beetle (see "Dual benefit from a belowground symbiosis: nitrogen-fixing rhizobia promote growth and defense against a specialist herbivore in a cyanogenic plant.")

-“These kinds of defenses are very common in the plant kingdom,” Dr. Ballhorn said.
-“But the combinations of these different types of defenses and their interactions with the environment and abiotic factors aren’t fully understood.
-Gaining understanding is part of what we do in the lab.”
+"These kinds of defenses are prevalent in the plant kingdom," Dr. Ballhorn said.
+"But the combinations of these different types of defenses and their interactions with the environment and abiotic factors aren't fully understood.
+Gaining understanding is part of what we do in the lab."

 * * * *

-“This is a huge group of very small, microbial fungi,” Dr. Ballhorn said.
-They’re everywhere.
-They’re diversity and general function is totally unknown.
-You could easily find 500 species of endophytes on a single leaf.”
+"This is a huge group of microscopic, microbial fungi," Dr. Ballhorn said.
+They're everywhere.
+They're diverse, and the general function is unknown.
+You could easily find 500 species of endophytes on a single leaf."

-Like the nitrogen-fixing rhizobia bacteria found in the roots of legumes, endophytes live within the bodies of plants in a symbiotic relationship.
-Some endophytes benefit their hosts, providing protection against pathogens, drought, and insect herbivores.
-Chemical compounds produced by endophytes have a wide range of applications known and unknown, including cancer treatment: Taxane agents used in chemotherapy are derived from chemical compounds produced by endophytes that grow on yew trees.
+Like the nitrogen-fixing rhizobia bacteria found in legumes' roots, endophytes live within the bodies of plants in a symbiotic relationship.
+Some endophytes benefit their hosts, protecting against pathogens, drought, and insect herbivores.
+Chemical compounds produced by endophytes have a wide range of known and unknown applications, including cancer treatment: Taxane agents used in chemotherapy are derived from chemical compounds produced by endophytes that grow on yew trees.

-“In the lab we ribotype, cultivate, and study different strands of endophytes.
-It’s been found that in some kinds of grasses endophytes produce alkaloids that effect insect and even vertebrate behavior.
-Some endophytic fungi produce colors: red, green, yellow, that might be useful as dyes for clothing.
-There’s a lot of possibility for applying the compounds endophytes produce to chemicals used in agriculture.
+"In the lab, we ribotype, cultivate and study different strands of endophytes.
+It's been found that in some kinds of grasses, endophytes produce alkaloids that affect insect and even vertebrate behavior.
+Some endophytic fungi have colors: red, green, yellow, which might be useful as dyes for clothing.
+There's a lot of possibility for applying the compounds endophytes produce to chemicals used in agriculture.

-Dr. Ballhorn recently received grant funding from the Oregon Translational Research and Development Institute (OTRADI) to study chemical compounds produced by endophytes with the aim of examining the possibility of using such compounds as agricultural insect repellants.
+Dr. Ballhorn recently received grant funding from the Oregon Translational Research and Development Institute (OTRADI) to study chemical compounds produced by endophytes to examine the possibility of using such compounds as agricultural insect repellants.
 Dr. Ballhorn considers this shift toward applied ecology an added component to the general research focus he and his students are pursuing.

-Dr. Ballhorn’s research reveals a seldom considered side of plants.
+Dr. Ballhorn's research reveals a seldom considered side of plants.
 Evolution has provided this kingdom with a rich and complex set of tools to help them survive and pass their genetic material on to the next generation.
-Plants use chemical tools to ward off attackers and attract defenders and they’ve harnessed the power of symbiotic relationships both above and below ground to provide further protection from harm.
+Plants use chemical means to ward off attackers and attract defenders, and they've harnessed the power of symbiotic relationships both above and below ground to provide further protection from harm.
 While these defenses exist to help assure the continuation of the various species, they also hold secrets that could unlock valuable medicines and state of the art technologies.
-It is biologists like Dr. Ballhorn who are looking closely at the lives of plants to tease out those secrets.
+It is biologists like Dr. Ballhorn, who are looking closely at plants' lives to tease out those secrets.